BrainSharer/pipeline/docs/sphinx/source/modules/software_installation.rst

 6. You can now experiment with some of the thumbnails for DK52.
 7. If you are using the VPN or are at UCSD, you won't need to install MariaDB, otherwise you will need to install the database portal yourself.
-8. Clone the repository, use the same virtualenv as above.
+8. Clone the Django database portal repository, use the same virtualenv as above.
 You might need to install some more packages.

-- ``git clone git@github.com:ActiveBrainAtlas2/activebrainatlasadmin.git``
+- ``git clone git@github.com:BrainSharer/BrainsharerMonoRepo.git``

 Mysql for the database portal on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~